-- · be aware of and support the staff in implementing the school's policy for Anti-Bullying - · bring any signs of bullying displayed at home to the attention of teachers who may be unaware of these developments
+- be aware of and support the staff in implementing the school's policy for Anti-bullying - bring any signs of bullying displayed at home to the attention of teachers who may be unaware of these developments

 As a school we are committed to not only dealing with bullying but to do all that we can to prevent it happening in the first place.
 We seek to build self-esteem in students and to develop tolerance of others.
-We use curriculum time during Personal, Social and Health Education (PSHE) lessons and circle time to explore issues around bullying and consider other people's points of view.
-Our aim is to raise awareness about bullying, our anti-bullying policy and the strategies of support we have in school.
+We use curriculum time during Personal, Social and Health Education (PSHE) and Computing lessons, through our Behaviour Curriculum and circle time to explore issues around bullying and consider other people's points of view.
+Our aim is to raise awareness about bullying, our antibullying policy and the strategies of support we have in school.
 We also teach all students assertiveness skills and how to manage their relationships with others.